LdesignMedia/moodle-block_mfavatar/README.md

 Contributions are welcome and will be fully credited.
 We accept contributions via Pull Requests on Github.

+- 2020050900 Using WEBRTC as default, deprecating flash.
 - 2018092600 Thanks for updating WEBRTC  @[eglescout](https://github.com/eglescout)
 - 2019051400 Thanks for solving issue in image override @[matasarei](https://github.com/matasarei)